 Long-term, moderate, beneficial effects would result from harvesting and management of game populations, such as disease mitigation and improvements in the diversity of population genetics.
 The NPS partnership with the FWC would continue and would contribute to the monitoring and improved understanding of these game populations.
-These actions could be expected to result in clearly detectable positive changes in game populations in the Preserve, observed in the long-term through monitoring data.

-Long-term, minor, adverse impacts to major game species within the original Preserve and long-term, minor to moderate, adverse impacts in the Addition would accrue from hunter take, flushing and short-term displacement, and lead-based ammunition exposure from the selection of alternative 1.
+Long-term, minor, adverse impacts to major game species within the original Preserve and long-term, minor to moderate, adverse impacts in the Addition would accrue from hunter take and from flushing and short-term displacement from the selection of alternative 1

 Cumulative Impacts.
-Implementation of the preferred alternative in the Addition GMP approved development of a maximum of 130 miles of ORV trails20 that would fragment native habitat and degrade natural conditions in certain areas of the Addition.
+Implementation of the preferred alternative in the Addition GMP approved development of a maximum of 130 miles of ORV trails14 that would fragment native habitat and degrade natural conditions in certain areas of the Addition.
 Impacts would be reduced by the use of a designated trail system, thereby limiting impacts to major game species.
 Impacts would be long-term, moderate, and adverse for the major game species in the Preserve.